dyyvgug/Exome-seq/README.md

 STEP 1 - 9 (from SRA files to VCF files in Mendelian single-gene inherited disease):

     $bash WES_pipeline.sh
+    # If the raw files are fastq.gz files with slurm
+    $sbatch WES_pipeline_RAWfastq.sh

 -----
 **step 1: Download SRA files, high-throughput raw sequencing data.** method one:using the prefetch function of the SRA-tools.